abelsonlive/_site_/_posts/2013-12-17-scrape-the-gibson.md

 <br/>
 <br/>

 Ever since then I've spent a good portion of my life scraping data from websites.
 From [movies](http://www.imdb.com/), to [bird sounds](http://macaulaylibrary.org/), to [missed connections](http://newyork.craigslist.org/mis/index.html), and [john boards](http://eccie.net) (don't ask, I promise it's for good!), there's not much I haven't tried to scrape.
-In many cases, I haven't even analyzed the data I've obtained, and the whole process amounts to a nerdy version of sport hunting, with my comma-delimited trophies mounted proudly on Amazon S3.
+In many cases, I dont't even analyze the data I've obtained, and the whole process amounts to a nerdy version of sport hunting, with my comma-delimited trophies mounted proudly on Amazon S3.

 <br/>

-In that time, I've learned a lot about what not to do when scraping websites.
+In this time, I've learned a lot about what not to do when scraping websites.
 This trial-and-error process has involved, among other fiascos, having my office's IP address permanently banned from IMDB.
 At one point, I got so frustrated with `R`'s error handling that I just wrote [my own library](https://github.com/abelsonlive/scraply) to do it.
-In the past year, I've started using `python` for scraping, and have learned a tremendous amount from my fellow ex-OpenNews Fellow [Friedrich Lindenberg](http://twitter.com/pudo).
+In the past year, however, I've started using `python` for scraping, and have learned a tremendous amount from my fellow ex-OpenNews Fellow [Friedrich Lindenberg](http://twitter.com/pudo).
 In this post I hope to share some of this knowledge.

 <br/>